-Risk Impact L I Prevent ML Remedial MI

-Dispersed records Commitment to meet or 5 3 Monitor 5 Monitor 3

-holding results in inability exceed FOISA

-to meet FOISA responsibilities not upheld.

-responsibilities.

-Equalities impact Commitments to equalities 5 3 Monitor 5 Monitor 3

-assessments are not duties not discharged.

-undertaken prior to

-implementation as a

-consequence of speed of

-policy development

-during phases of BCP

-Loss of high numbers of Loss of key services; 5 5 Revised to Monitor 3 Revised to Monitor 4

-staff at one time through significant service delivery 2 Remote working in line with Ongoing review and

-illness due to COVID19 objectives missed; government guidelines; reprioritisation of tasks /

-breakdown in staff ensure back up arrangements objectives as monitoring of staff

-communication systems are identified; prioritisation situation directs

-of activities to ensure

-completion with maximum

-likelihood of staff

-complement in place.
+Risk Impact L I Prevent ML Remedial MI DC Dispersed records holding results in inability to meet FOISA responsibilities.
+Commitment to meet or exceed FOISA responsibilities not upheld.
+5 3 Monitor - to date FOISA requests able to be met 4 Monitor 3 КС Equalities impact assessments are not undertaken prior to implementation as a consequence of speed of policy development during phases of BCP Commitments to equalities duties not discharged.
+5 3 Monitor Work ongoing in developing a new Equalities Forum 3 Monitor 3 DC Loss of high numbers of staff at one time through illness due to COVID19 Loss of key services; significant service delivery objectives missed; breakdown in staff communication systems 5 2 5 Revised to Monitor Remote working in line with government guidelines; ensure back up arrangements are identified; prioritisation of activities to ensure completion with maximum likelihood of staff complement in place.
+3 Revised to Monitor Ongoing review and reprioritisation of tasks / objectives as monitoring of staff situation directs 4